 A final rate may be the result of hundreds of factors and calculations not practically isolated from one another and/or disclosable in a manner that would be useful to consumers.
 The final rate may result from exposure changes and rate variables, some of which may impact the rate in different directions.
-The proposed Premium Change Notice requires disclosure of "capping" where used but the proposed Rule lacks clarity on whether the Premium Change Notice is even required if "capping" keeps the premium change below ten percent at renewal.

 The proposed Rule drives in a direction inconsistent with the approach of even the most progressive states and the on-going work of NCOIL and NAIC.
 Disclosure mandates in other states balance the needs of consumers for information and insurers for protection of intellectual property, but the Proposed Rule, even with the limited exemptions included, does not strike a balance.